prk-2023/vork_area/Linux/MemoryManagers/dmabuffer.md

 This is used, for example, by drm "prime" multi-GPU support, but is of course not limited to GPU use cases.

 The three main components of this are:
-    (1) dma-buf, representing a sg_table and exposed to userspace as a file descriptor to allow passing between devices, (2) fence, which provides a mechanism to signal when one device has finished access, and (3) reservation, which manages the shared or exclusive fence(s) associated with the buffer.
+    (1) dma-buf, representing a sg_table and exposed to userspace as a fd to allow passing between devices, (2) fence, which provides a mechanism to signal when one device has finished access, and (3) reservation, which manages the shared or exclusive fence(s) associated with the buffer.